TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Background and Motivation

 \subsection{Limitations of Current Workflow}

-In the typical incident lifecycle, customers initiate the process by reporting an incident with a description of the issue through a ticketing system.
+In the typical incident lifecycle, users initiate the process by reporting an incident with a description of the issue through a ticketing system.
 The ticket is then routed to the appropriate team for follow-up, i.e., triaging~\cite{gao2020scouts, chen2019continuous, chen2020incidental}.
-On-call engineers (OCEs) then investigate the incident, involve other teams for consultation and discussion when needed, and collaborate with the customer to identify the root cause and resolve the incident~\cite{chen2020incidental,RCACopilot}.
+OCEs investigate the incident by running additional tests (e.g., NCCL tests~\cite{nccl_tests} and perftests~\cite{perftest}) to reproduce the issue, checking the error logs, and examining the hardware counters for cross-verification.
+This process may also include consulting with other teams when needed, as well as collaborating with the user to identify the root cause and implement a resolution~\cite{chen2020incidental,RCACopilot}.